List of 101 Dalmatian Street characters: Delgado

+Dizzy and Dee Dee

-Dizzy and Dee Dee (voiced by Florrie Wilkinson and Nefeli Karakosta respectively) are a pair of mischievous sister puppies and Dolly's sidekicks.
+Dizzy (voiced by Nefeli Karakosta) and Dee Dee (voiced by Florrie Wilkinson) are a pair of mischievous sister puppies and Dolly's sidekicks.
 They tend to care the most about Dolly and Dylan.

+Diesel

 Diesel (voiced by Bert Davis) is a silly dirty unibrow puppy obsessed with digging tunnels in the dirt and or walls.
 He has a keen sense of smell.

+Destiny, Dallas, and Déjà Vu

-Destiny, Dallas, and Déjà Vu (voiced by Lauren Donzis, and Abigail Zoe Lewis) are a trio of over-the-top triplets.
+Destiny, Dallas, and Déjà Vu (voiced by Lauren Donzis, and Abigail Zoe Lewis), commonly referred to as Triple-D, are a trio of over-the-top triplets.
 They are divas who have a job acting in commercials together.
+Dallas is the "glam one," Destiny is the "deep intellectual who cares about the world," and Deja Vu is the goofy and ditzy triplet.
 They often talk in unison.

+Dorothy

-Dorothy (voiced by Margot Powell) is the youngest of the family.
-She doesn't have any spots on her fur due to her young age.
-She often gets into mischief, resulting in Dylan having to help her.
+Dorothy (voiced by Margot Powell) is the youngest puppy in the family.
+She does not have any spots on her fur due to her young age and often gets into mischief, resulting in Dylan having to help her.

-Parents
+Caretakers

+Doug

-Doug (voiced by Rhashan Stone) is Delilah's husband and a firefighter dog for the London Fire Brigade.
-He is the father of Dolly, Dylan and the pups.
+Doug (voiced by Rhashan Stone) is Delilah's husband and Dolly, Dylan and the pups’ father.
+He hails from America and works as a firefighter dog for the London Fire Brigade.
 He loves his puppies with all his heart, and has a very laid-back, light-hearted personality.

+Delilah

-Delilah (voiced by Ella Kenion) is Doug's wife and a nursing dog at the NHS.
-She is the mother of Dylan, Dolly and the pups.
+Delilah (voiced by Ella Kenion) is Doug's wife and Dylan, Dolly and the pups' mother.
+She works as a nursing dog at the NHS (National Health Service).
 She is a direct descendant of Pongo and Perdita by a few generations.